 The Webb Dock access improvements will:

 Over the next few months, drivers heading in from the west can expect to see nightly lane closures on the West Gate Freeway.
-We’ll also be scheduling some overnight inbound Bolte Bridge entry ramp closures to help our crews get the job done as quickly and safely as possible.
+We will also be scheduling some overnight inbound Bolte Bridge entry ramp closures to help our crews get the job done as quickly and safely as possible.